-• Regarding management of the Group as a whole, it has established a framework in which subsidiaries report significant matters to the Group, which will be authorized by the Group, in accordance with the "Regulations of the Executive Committee" and the "Decision and

-Reporting Rules for Subsidiaries," etc. The Group has been conducting operations along with the framework.

-- Each Group company develops and operates with decision-making standards in accordance with "Decision and Reporting Rules for Subsidiaries" and the laws and regulations of each country. - Regarding preservation and control of information, the Group carries them out in accordance with the "Nikon Group Information Management Rules" and other internal regulations.
+- Regarding management of the Group as a whole, it has established a framework in which subsidiaries report significant matters to the Group, which will be authorized by the Group, in accordance with the "Regulations of the Executive Committee" and the "Decision and Reporting Rules for Subsidiaries," etc. The Group has been conducting operations along with the framework. - Each Group company develops and operates with decision-making standards in accordance with "Decision and Reporting Rules for Subsidiaries" and the laws and regulations of each country. - Regarding preservation and control of information, the Group carries them out in accordance with the "Nikon Group Information Management Rules" and other internal regulations.

-(iv) Execution of duties by Audit and Supervisory Committee Members
+(iv) Execution of duties of the Audit and Supervisory Committee

-- Audit and Supervisory Committee Members attend important meetings such as "Executive Committee," understand the status of management, and check the process and content of decision making. - Audit and Supervisory Committee Members audit each division, subsidiary, etc., and check the development and operational status of the internal control system. - Audit and Supervisory Committee Members regularly exchange opinions with the Representative Directors, share auditing issues, and request corrections as needed.
-Audit and Supervisory Committee Members have the periodical opportunity to exchange opinions with the Internal Audit Department in charge of internal audits and Accounting Auditors to strengthen cooperation.
+- Full-time Audit and Supervisory Committee Members attend important meetings such as "Executive Committee," understand the status of management, check the process and content of decision making, and report at the Audit and Supervisory Committee. - Audit and Supervisory Committee Members audit each division, subsidiary, etc., and check the development and operational status of the internal control system. - Audit and Supervisory Committee Members regularly exchange opinions with the Representative Directors, share auditing issues, and request corrections as needed. - Audit and Supervisory Committee Members have the periodical opportunity to exchange opinions and hold a tripartite audit meeting with the Internal Audit Department in charge of internal audits and Accounting Auditors to strengthen cooperation.
 Audit and Supervisory Committee Members also strive to conduct effective audits by sharing information with each division as needed.